kiron0/locio-docs/src/get-started.md

 - **[Usage](/usage)** – Complete list of flags and options
 - **[GitHub Repository](https://github.com/kiron0/locio)** – Source code, issues, and contributions

-_"Locio: Count your code, not your worries."_
+_"LocIO: Count your code, not your worries."_